Energinet-DataHub/geh-market-participant/docs/authorization.md

 }
 ```

 Domains can either validate the token using the middleware provided in [Energinet.DataHub.Core.App.WebApp](https://github.com/Energinet-DataHub/geh-core/blob/main/source/App/documents/authorization.md) or use another OIDC approach.
 The OIDC configuration endpoint is https://app-webapi-markpart-*environment*.azurewebsites.net/.well-known/openid-configuration.
-APIM and BFF also validate the tokens.
+APIM and BFF are also configured to validate the tokens.

 ## Signing Key